ArnaudFickinger/LotteryTicket-PyTorch/README.md

-# Lottery Ticket Phenomena in Supervised and Reinforcement Learning
+# Lottery Ticket Phenomena in Un/Supervised and Reinforcement Learning

-Two PyTorch experiments showing the [Lottery Ticket Phenomena](https://arxiv.org/abs/1803.03635) in two different contexts:
+Three PyTorch experiments showing the [Lottery Ticket Phenomena](https://arxiv.org/abs/1803.03635) in three different contexts:

 - Supervised Learning with the MNIST dataset and a FC network
 - Reinforcement Learning with the Cartpole environment and a FC network
+- Unsupervised Learning on genomics data with a Variational Autoencoder

 Here is a plot of the average of 10 experiments in the context of reinforcement learning.
 Left are the pruned weights reinitialized with the same values than the unpruned weights before training.
 Right are the pruned weights randomly reinitialized.
 We clearly see that pruning and keeping the initialization values makes the agent closer to the solution while random reinitialization prevents the agent from converging to the solution.
 ![lotteryticket_rl.png](./results/lotteryticket_rl.png)